 Best Apple Black Friday deals 2020: Offers on AirPods, iPhones, iPads and Macbooks

-As Black Friday is fast approaching with less than one week to go until the big day, get your shopping baskets at the ready as there are thousands of savings to look forward to in the biggest shopping event of the year.
-Plus, the pre-sales have already started, so you don’t even have to wait.
+As Black Friday is just one day away, get your shopping baskets at the ready as there are thousands of savings to look forward to in the biggest shopping event of the year.

 Hailing from America, the mad day of discounts originally began on the day after Thanksgiving, but has since arrived in the UK and now spand the weekend and the following Monday, aka Cyber Monday.